propelorm/Propel/behaviors/delegate.markdown

 echo $account->getEmail(); // francois@example.com
 {% endhighlight %}

-Getter an setter methods for delegate columns don't exist on the main object ; the delegation is handled by the magical `__call()` method.
+Getter and setter methods for delegate columns don't exist on the main object ; the delegation is handled by the magical `__call()` method.
 Therefore, the delegation also works for custom methods in the delegate table.

 {% highlight php %}
 <?php